 Among the many concerns that need to be addressed during estate planning, one of the most important is designating who will be responsible for making decisions on your behalf if you become incapacitated.

-These types of documents are respectively called financial and healthcare powers of attorney, and both allow a designated loved one to act on the principal’s behalf if they suffer an injury, illness, or degenerative condition that leaves them unable to make their own decisions.
+These types of documents are respectively called financial and healthcare powers of attorney, and both allow a designated loved one to act on your behalf if you suffer an injury, illness, or degenerative condition that leaves you unable to make your own decisions.

 Like a last will and testament, it is possible to change the terms of a power of attorney or cancel it completely once it has been put into place, provided the principal follows proper procedures for doing so.
 The principal can either include language in the original document that specifies when an agent’s powers of attorney should be removed, or they can revoke it in writing at a later date if they choose to do so.

 In certain situations, additional procedures may be necessary to invalidate an outdated power of attorney and replace it with a new one, including filing an instrument of revocation with any register of deeds office in which it was recorded.
 A local POA advisor could provide crucial assistance with every step of this process.

 Granting someone else powers of attorney over you is a big decision, and it should not be made lightly or without proper consideration for the potential legal ramifications.
 Working with a qualified estate planning attorney is usually the best way to ensure that you set up this central component of your estate plan in a way that benefits you and serves your best interests.

 At Cary Estate Planning, we can answer any questions you have about this particular legal instrument during an initial consultation.
 Contact us today and start exploring your options.